 So, in this case you will say that the measurements are very precise.

-Precision is a measure of variation among the measured values.
+Precision is a measure of the variation among the measured values.

 Accuracy is defined as how the measured values are close to the target value.

 If someone says that the measurements are accurate, then you should understand that those measurements are very close to the target value.
 Scatter doesn’t have any significant role here.
 The scatter of accurate measurements may or may not be close or dense.